Colombia to unveil clean energy auction, hydrogen roadmap details in Q1

 Colombia wants to be Latin America's energy transition leader, raising renewable energy's share of the country's generation mix to 12% from about 1% currently, a target set during Mesa's time as deputy energy minister between 2018 and 2020.
 The country's target is 2.5 GW of operating renewable capacity by 2022.

-Details of the 2021 renewable generation tender will be published within the "next two months," Rosa said during a webcast presentation.
+Details of the 2021 renewable generation tender will be published within the "next two months," Mesa said during a webcast presentation.

-In 2019, Colombia held what Rosa called the first "double-sided" auction for renewable capacity, offering standard 15-year power purchase agreements in an effort to attract investment and interest in the tender.
-The tender price was 35% below the existing level, which Rosa said was a surprise to oil and natural gas companies, which had expressed concern that prices would rise.
+In 2019, Colombia held what Mesa called the first "double-sided" auction for renewable capacity, offering standard 15-year power purchase agreements in an effort to attract investment and interest in the tender.
+The tender price was 35% below the existing level, which Mesa said was a surprise to oil and natural gas companies, which had expressed concern that prices would rise.

-By the end of Q1 2021, the government will also have laid out the plans for the first large-scale battery capacity auction in Latin America, Rosa said.
+By the end of Q1 2021, the government will also have laid out the plans for the first large-scale battery capacity auction in Latin America, Mesa said.

 Along that same timeline, the government will have issued the 30-year hydrogen roadmap.